 How do you cut caramel slices without cracking chocolate?

+The trick to cut caramel slices without the chocolate cracking is to add olive oil to the chocolate.
+Simply combine the oil and milk chocolate in a microwave safe jug and when melted, stir till consistent.
 The olive oil ensures that the slice can be cut without the chocolate layer cracking as you cut it.

 How long does homemade caramel slice last?

+Once you have cut your caramel slice into pieces, store it in a sealed air tight container.
 It will last for up to 1 week (7 days) in the fridge, if you can resist the temptation to eat it all!

 If you love baking recipes to whip up a storm, then you might like to check out the following recipes for inspiration: